la2050/archive/_projects/2016/using-an-app-to-increase-awareness-of-air-quality-and-empower-individuals-to-protect-their-health.md

   - 'Money '
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  We designed and launched an air quality app (AirForU) for iPhones and Android phones a few months ago.
+AirForU is specifically geared towards populations that are vulnerable to air pollution and currently has over 2400 users.
+For this project, we are proposing to enhance the app technology, incorporate new research methods, recruit more users and analyze the data to develop more effective strategies for protecting the health of sensitive populations.
 project_impact: '["Exposure to air toxins"]'
 project_proposal_best_place: >-
   Los Angeles continues to have some of the most polluted air in the nation.